 Figure 1.
-Location of sampling sites, geographic extent of the Sacramento and San Joaquin River watersheds and Sacramento-San Joaquin Delta and locations of selected wastewater treatment plants.
+Location of the two sampling sites, geographic extent of the Sacramento and San Joaquin River watersheds and Sacramento-San Joaquin Delta and locations of selected wastewater treatment plants.

 STUDY AREA AND DATA SOURCES

 The San Francisco Bay Delta system is the largest estuary on the west coast of North America consisting of about 4,160 km2 of which the Delta makes up about 2,984 km2.
-The Sacramento and San Joaquin Rivers deliver freshwater to the Delta with about 84% coming from the Sacramento River, 13% coming from the San Joaquin River, and 3% from other smaller rivers (Jassby and Cloern, 2000, Saleh and Domagalski, 2015).
+The Sacramento and San Joaquin Rivers deliver freshwater to the Delta with annual inputs of about 84% coming from the Sacramento River, 13% coming from the San Joaquin River, and 3% from other smaller rivers (Jassby and Cloern, 2000, Saleh and Domagalski, 2015).
 The Sacramento and San Joaquin Rivers are the two largest rivers in California delivering an average of 650 m3/s and 120 m3/s of water respectfully to the Delta annually.
-Both river systems contain many upstream diversions and impoundments designed to provide flood protectiondrinking water and irrigation water supply to over 2 million Californians (Kratzer at al., 2011).
+Both river systems contain many upstream diversions and impoundments designed to provide flood protection and to ensure a reliable drinking water and irrigation water supply to over 2 million Californians (Kratzer at al., 2011).
 Nutrients enter the Delta primarily through the Sacramento and San Joaquin Rivers and from municipal wastewater treatment plant (WWTP) inputs.
-Regional San0.18 river kilometers downstream from the USGS monitoring site at Freeport (figure 1).
-The treatment plant collects wastewater from approximately 1.4 million customers and was designed to release about 116 illion gallons per Day (MGD) of secondary treated effluent to the Sacramento River, with nutrient loadings averaging about 13,594 kg/day of , 14,818 kg/day total nitrogen (TN), and 999 kg/day TP (Yost, 2011).
+Regional San’s effluent is discharged to the Sacramento River 0.18 river kilometers downstream from the USGS monitoring site at Freeport (figure 1).
+The treatment plant collects wastewater from approximately 1.4 million customers and was designed to release about 116 million gallons per Day (MGD) of secondary treated effluent to the Sacramento River, with nutrient loadings averaging about 13,594 kg/day of NH4, 14,818 kg/day total nitrogen (TN), and 999 kg/day TP (Yost, 2011).
 The Stockton WWTP is located about 40 river kilometers downstream from the Vernalis site.
-Stockton WWTP was designed to release about 23 MGD of tertiary treated with nitrification effluent to the San Joaquin River, with lower nutrient concentrations averaging about 114 kg/day , 1,579 kg/day total (TN), and kg/day total (TP) (Yost, 2011).
+Stockton WWTP was designed to release about 23 MGD of tertiary treated effluent with nitrification effluent to the San Joaquin River, with lower nutrient concentrations averaging about 114 kg/day ammonium, 1,579 kg/day total nitrogen (TN), and 90 kg/day total phosphorus (TP) (Yost, 2011).

-Concentration data for nitrate, ammonium, jeldahl nitrogen, orthophosphate, total phosphorus, and total nitrogen (total nitrogen is the sum of nitrate and Kjeldahl Nitrogen) for the study were obtained from various sampling programs at two USGS stream gauge locations, Sacramento River at Freeport (11447650) and the San Joaquin River near Vernalis (11303500) over the 1970-2019 period.
-All the discharge data and most of the water quality data were obtained from U.S. Geological Survey National Water Inventory System (NWIS) other additional water quality data were obtained from previously (Kratzer et al., 2011.
-These two sites selected for this study were sampled frequently (have more than 200 samples) over the 1970-2019 period and have a record of streamflow data concurrent with the water quality records at these sites.
+Concentration data for nitrate, ammonium, Kjeldahl nitrogen, orthophosphate, total phosphorus, and total nitrogen (total nitrogen is the sum of nitrate and Kjeldahl Nitrogen) for the study were obtained from various sampling programs at the two USGS stream gauge locations, Sacramento River at Freeport (USGS site identification code: 11447650) and the San Joaquin River near Vernalis (USGS site identification code 11303500) over the 1970-2019 period.
+Not all nutrients had the same period of record.
+All the discharge data and most of the water quality data were obtained from U.S. Geological Survey National Water Inventory System (NWIS; https://waterdata.usgs.gov/nwis); other additional water quality data were obtained from a previously published report (Kratzer et al., 2011).
+These two sites selected for this study were sampled frequently (have more than 200 samples) over the 1970-2019 period and have a continual record of streamflow data concurrent with the water quality records at these sites.

 METHODS